Websites Where MUAs Need To Be Listed

 You need to be listed on the websites where people go to book makeup artists.

 When you become a professional makeup artist, you will not believe how much of your business comes from people who find you online.
-Literally, most of your work will come from people who found you on the internet.
-They may be getting married, arranging a video shoot, or doing local theatre, but far and away, the majority of your work as a MUA will come from a couple of websites.
-These are the websites that will make or break your makeup artist career.
+Literally, much of your work will come from people who found you on the internet.
+They may be getting married, arranging a video shoot, or doing local theatre, but far and away, but a huge chunk of your work as a MUA will come from a couple of websites.
+These are the websites that will make or break your makeup artist career (and it makes sense to learn about them even if you're new to the career, as a makeup artist assistant.

 YES, eventually you'll be so big and famous that you'll be sought after by the biggest and most recognizable names in fashion.
 But until then, here are the websites where you need to be listed in order to get things started.
 First we'll look at the most popular sites that get a TON of traffic, and then we'll look at sites that are specifically for bridal makeup artists, editorial makeup artists, and so on.